Plofland/react-personal-portfolio/README.md

 ## Skills
  - [x] create a skills section
  - [x] populate the skill section with [shield badges](https://shields.io/)
+ - [ ] make a variable for all the shield backgrounds

 ## Projects Section